 - Some cold and cough preparations have a day and night combination.
 The night doses contain ingredients that may make you drowsy.
 The day doses are usually non-drowsy.
 However, be careful when driving or using tools until you know how this medicine affects you.

 Natural remedies like vitamin C and echinacea are marketed for the treatment and prevention of colds, but the evidence to support them is weak.

 A review on the use of vitamin C for preventing and treating the common cold did not find any benefit in the normal population but it may be helpful for people doing severe physical exercise, such as marathon runners, or people in cold environments.3 In these people, taking at least 200 mg of vitamin C every day appeared to cut the risk of getting a cold in half.
 But for the general population, taking daily vitamin C did not reduce the risk of getting a cold.

 In a review of studies on echinacea for preventing and treating the common cold, the authors concluded that echinacea products have not been shown to provide benefits for treating colds, although, it is possible there is a weak benefit from some echinacea products.
 The results of individual trials on the use of echinacea to prevent colds show some small benefit.
-(2)